SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

 It applies to non-linear observation and incremental evolution (process) operators with excellent robustness and performance qualities.
+It can be interpreted as an order reduction of the classical Kalman filter, with a remarkable assimilation quality of this filtering for large problems.
 It can be compared to the :ref:`section_ref_algorithm_UnscentedKalmanFilter`, whose qualities are similar for non-linear systems.